 Group Size: Most kits have materials for 24-30 students.

 Ages: Most kits include activities appropriate for children in grades 1-8, and can be adapted for use with high school-aged students.
 (Fledglings is appropriate for pre-K, and kindergarten students.)

 Topics: Kit topics include: raptors, local birds, bird adaptations and flight physics, outdoor birding basics, and bird song identification.
 For a complete list, go to Kit Topic Summaries.

-Rental and Reservation Information To reserve an education kit, please fill out our Education Kit and Bird Skin Request Form and email them to email@example.com.
-For any questions, please contact Hanae Bettencourt, Education Associate, by phone at (206) 523-8243 ext 108 or by email at firstname.lastname@example.org.
+Rental and Reservation Information To reserve an education kit, please fill out our Education Kit and Bird Skin Request Form.
+For any questions, please contact Hanae Bettencourt, Education Manager, by phone at (206) 523-8243 ext 108 or by email at email@example.com.
 Education kit rentals require minimum one week advance notice.
 Kits must be reserved ahead of time.
 We often can not accommodate last-minute rentals.